-- The school must notify the parent the same day the ESI was used.
-If the school is unable to contact the parent, the school shall attempt to contact the parent using at least two methods of contact. - Written documentation of the ESI used must be completed and provided to the parent no later than the school day following the day on which the emergency safety intervention was used.
-Written documentation must include: - The events leading up to the incident; - student behaviors necessitating the ESI - steps taken to transition the student back into the educational setting - the date and time the incident occurred, the type of ESI used, the duration of the ESI and the school personnel who used or supervised the ESI - space or an additional form for parents to provide feedback or comments to the school regarding the incident - a statement that invites and strongly encourages parents to schedule a meeting to discuss the incident and how to prevent future use of ESIs - School email and phone contact for the parent to schedule the ESI meeting. - The parent must be provided with the following information in writing or, upon the parent's written request, by email, after the first ESI incident in a school year and provided with this information after subsequent ESI incidents through a web address: - A copy of the standards of when ESI can be used; - A flyer on the parent's rights under ESI law; - Information on the parent's right to file a complaint through the local dispute resolution process and the complaint process of the Kansas State Board of Education; and - Information that will assist the parent in navigating the complaint process, including contact information for Families Together, Inc. and the Disability Rights Center of Kansas.
+The school must notify the parent the same day the ESI was used.
+The school shall attempt to contact the parent using at least two methods of contact.

+- Written documentation of the ESI used must be completed and provided to the parent by the following school day, when ESI was used.
+Written documentation must include: - The events leading up to the incident; - ◊ student behaviors necessitating the ESI; - steps taken to transition the student back into the educational setting; - the date and time the incident occurred, the type of ESI used, the duration of the ESI, and the school personnel who used or supervised the ESI;

+- space or an additional form for parents to provide feedback or comments to the school regarding the incident; - a statement that invites and strongly encourages parents to schedule a meeting to discuss the incident and how to prevent future use of ESIs; and, - school email and phone contact for the parent to schedule the ESI meeting. - The parent must be provided with the following information in writing or, upon the parent's written request, by email, after the first ESI incident in a school year and provided with this information after subsequent ESI incidents through a web address: - A copy of the standards of when ESI can be used; - A flyer on the parent's rights under ESI law; - Information on the parent's right to file a complaint through the local dispute resolution process and the complaint process of the Kansas State Board of Education; and, - Information that will assist the parent in navigating the complaint process, including contact information for Families Together and the Disability Rights Center of Kansas.